 Aim/Outcome Description Aim To facilitate an understanding of the global context of fashion, through a curriculum that represents a diverse and inclusive definition of fashion and creative practice, and actively promotes social, racial, and climate justice.
 Aim To engage students in self-reflection, creative challenge, and collaborative learning, developing work that will expand their knowledge and enrich their contribution to fashion design and creative practice.
 Aim To support students in formulating skill-based making practices and selecting appropriate materials to create a physical body of work that explores their individual identity.
 Aim To develop responsible designers with the critical and reflective ability and knowledge to contribute positively to the global fashion industry.
-Outcome Students will work within their chosen specialist pathway to demonstrate and apply a critical understanding of the global fashion industry, producing outcomes considering body diversity and social, racial, and climate justice & the appropriate use of technologies to support these.
+Outcome To develop responsible designers with the critical and reflective ability and knowledge to contribute positively to the global fashion industry.
 Outcome Students will apply independent learning and communicate effectively with others through negotiation and collaborative engagement to set goals, formulate ideas and present and evolve imaginative solutions.
 Outcome Students will apply their learning to develop ideas and information effectively using a range of established and emerging skills appropriate to their chosen pathway.
 Outcome Students will demonstrate sustainable and regenerative values to present a portfolio of guided projects that communicate ethical design development and final outcomes effectively.

-Distinctive Features

-World-leading: The fashion programme has nurtured many successful independent designers and creative practitioners, some working in the most prominent fashion houses worldwide across a broad spectrum of careers.
+Distinctive Features 1 World-leading: The fashion programme has nurtured many successful independent designers and creative practitioners, some working in the most prominent fashion houses worldwide across a broad spectrum of careers.
 The course retains links with its alums, who regularly contribute to teaching and curriculum development.

-Five specialist pathways: The named pathways encompass the main disciplines of fashion design: womenswear, Menswear, Knit, Print, and Communication.
+2 Five specialist pathways: The named pathways encompass the main disciplines of fashion design: womenswear, Menswear, Knit, Print, and Communication.
 Each offers a unique combination of fashion design and cultural and theoretical studies, taught by highly experienced creative practitioners.

-Interdisciplinary: The breadth and diversity of the curriculum promote active learning through analogue, digital and hybrid project-based inquiry.
+3 Interdisciplinary: The breadth and diversity of the curriculum promote active learning through analogue, digital and hybrid project-based inquiry.
 Students harness the power of cooperation, collaboration, and partnerships to enhance their creative practice by interacting with their peers and tutors on the course, who come from around the globe.

-Embedding social, racial, and climate justice in design: In all projects, students consider fashion within a global context; they are expected to question their work and are discouraged from using non-regenerative virgin materials.
+4 Embedding social, racial, and climate justice in design: In all projects, students consider fashion within a global context; they are expected to question their work and are discouraged from using non-regenerative virgin materials.
 External professionals championing diversity, decolonisation, and sustainability teach on the course.
 These insights give the students essential knowledge to guide their thinking in a planet-positive way.

-Employability-focused: There is an emphasis on employability and professional development throughout the course, with opportunities to undertake a placement year (DPS) or additional qualifications in enterprise (EDIP) and creative computing (CCI).

-Purpose-driven: Fashion Design at Central Saint Martins inspires students to find their purpose, gain confidence and use their research and creativity to have a positive impact on society.
+5 Employability-focused: There is an emphasis on employability and professional development throughout the course, with opportunities to undertake a placement year (DPS) or additional qualifications in enterprise (EDIP) and creative computing (CCI).
+6 Purpose-driven: Fashion Design at Central Saint Martins inspires students to find their purpose, gain confidence and use their research and creativity to have a positive impact on society.